 Discretionary Housing Payments (DHP) are payments that may be made in addition to a housing benefit award or housing element, awarded as part of Universal Credit (UC).

 - Each DHP application is considered in reference to the governing regulations, and our Policy concerning their administration (if you require a copy of the Policy, please see the foot of this page).

 - Each DHP is considered on its own merit and circumstances and, in particular, the effect the shortfall in housing benefit or housing element would have on the claimant and their family.

 - If you are entitled to some housing benefit or housing element but had your entitlement reduced because of a rent restriction, you may be able to claim to increase the maximum rent, on the grounds of financial hardship.

 - You may also apply to increase the amount of your entitlement after it has been calculated if your circumstances are considered exceptional.
 This can increase the weekly amount of housing benefit in payment.

 There is a fixed amount available for discretionary housing payments for each council and payments may only be made up to this permitted level

-Awards of housing benefit may not always cover the full rent you need to pay.
-So, if you receive housing benefit, you are struggling to make ends meet and in need of temporary help, we may be able to provide extra money.
-Please note that if an award is made is will most likely be for a limited time.
+Awards of housing benefit or the housing element of UC may not always cover the full rent you need to pay.
+So, if you receive housing benefit or the housing element of UC, you are struggling to make ends meet and in need of temporary help, we may be able to provide extra money.
+Please note that if an award is made, is will most likely be for a limited time.